LifeScopeLabs/lifescope-app/setup/03-production-build.md

 ```
 {
   "mongodb": {
 	"address": "<insert address>"
   },
   "bitscoop": {
 	"api_key": "<insert API key>"
-  },
-  "googleAnalytics: {
-   "trackingID": "<ID>",
-   "enabled": true
   }
 }
 ```

-You should replace the Google Analytics ID with one that you control, but if you don't, the data will be sent to a dev account that nobody really checks.

 ## Obtain SSL certificate
 IF you want your server to be secure, you'll need to purchase a domain name and then register the domain or subdomain that you want to use for LifeScope with Amazon Certificate Manager.

 ## Install node_modules
 Run npm install or yarn install (npm or yarn must already be installed).